hellysmile/nginx-buildpack/readme.md

 ### Customizable NGINX Config

-You can provide your own NGINX config by creating a file named `nginx.conf.erb` in the config direcotry of your app.
+You can provide your own NGINX config by creating a file named `nginx.conf.erb` in the root direcotry of your app.
 Start by copying the buildpack's [default config file](https://github.com/ryandotsmith/nginx-buildpack/blob/master/config/nginx.conf.erb).

 ### Customizable NGINX Compile Options